AdobeDocs/experience-manager-65.fr-FR/help/assets/assets-network-considerations.md

 * Uplink to the internet from the corporate network and the [!DNL Experience Manager] environment.
 * Topology of the [!DNL Experience Manager] environment.
 * Define simultaneous consumers of the [!DNL Experience Manager] network interface.
-* workflows définis du [!DNL Experience Manager] déploiement.
+* Workflows définis du [!DNL Experience Manager] déploiement.

 ## Connectivité de l’appareil client au réseau d’entreprise {#connectivity-from-the-client-device-to-the-corporate-network}